Dike breach

 reservoir_shape : Type of reservoir/main channel: rectangular, trapezoidal, or irregular (stage storage curve needed then).

-pathStageStorage : Stage-storage curve file path.
+pathStageStorage : Stage-storage curve file path (only required if reservoir_shape = irregular).

 Floodplain Geometry